 I want you to be rest assured that all the payments will go through you as my party coordinator/event planner to all vendors.
 You can get all the necessary arrangement done for my event as I am out of town and I work 24/7 on a ship.
 I will be in town 5 days prior to my wedding anniversary.
 My party time 3pm to 7pm, Expected guest is about 40 to 50.
 Also how much do you charge for this type of event?
 Deposit or full payment will can made asap with my credit card once availability of venue is confirmed by you.
 I believe you can bring a level of service that surpasses anything we’ve seen before.”

 Well now doesn’t that sound like the PERFECT client?

 So I played along with “Daniel” because I have learned to have positive intent no matter how strange this is.
 You may ask what is so strange about this?
 Keep reading and I’ll explain later.
 Since Daniel had all the details I needed outside of decor, I was ready to draft up a contract.
 He was ready to book ASAP.

 I followed up with Daniel asking him for his spouses information.
-I tend to like to include both of them on my contracts.
+Normally I tend to include both of them on my contracts.
 I also needed a mailing address and telephone number.
 Once he sent me the info I needed, I drafted the contract and our invoice and sent it over to him.
-Here's where it gets good.
+Here’s where it gets good.